Of the three basic use cases for Tealeaf UI Capture, capturing UI interactions with the web page for later replay is the most complex.

 After the UI Capture library is added to the web page, the library code can detect UI events that occur on different elements in the page’s Document Object Model (DOM).

 UI Capture can capture events from all frames or iFrames that share the same domain as the parent page.

 For example, when the user enters text into a field, the library code sees each key press event for the field and the actual key value, such as the letter A. The library stores these events into a temporary JSON data structure for eventual transmission back to the web server.
 The library can be configured to send this captured data up to the web server according to the following conditions:

 - At predefined time intervals.

 - When a predefined number of events were captured.

 - At page unload time, usually defined as the minimum condition.

 This diagram shows the interactions of the example web page with the web server over time, including the web page Ajax transactions and the web pages added by UI Capture.
-In this sequence diagram, the web page application made two Ajax transactions followed by two IBM Tealeaf Ajax transactions.
+In this sequence diagram, the web page application made two Ajax transactions followed by two Tealeaf Ajax transactions.
 Time increases from top to bottom.

 Note: For each user action, the UI Capture solution submits a single message.